What Are Lysins?

 Synergy with Standard-of-Care Antibiotics

-In order to take advantage of this strong synergistic effect, we intend to conduct clinical trials and eventually seek approval for CF-301 in combination with standard-of-care antibiotics for the treatment of Staph aureus bacteremia.
-We intend to use of CF-301 in combination with, rather than as a replacement for, standard-of-care antibiotics, which we expect will provide better outcomes for patients.
+In order to take advantage of this strong synergistic effect, we intend to conduct clinical trials and eventually seek approval for exebacase in addition to standard-of-care antibiotics for the treatment of Staph aureus bacteremia.
+We intend to use of exebacase in addition to, rather than as a replacement for, standard-of-care antibiotics, which we expect will provide better outcomes for patients.